 Driving in heavy traffic is a negative condition for most of us.
 You leave home earlier than usual one morning, and don’t run into heavy traffic.
 You leave home early again the next morning, and again you avoid heavy traffic.
 Your behavior of leaving home earlier is strengthened by the consequence of the avoidance of heavy traffic.
 (In essence, heavy traffic has been removed as a result of you leaving early.)

 Your son Tony really dislikes doing the dishes (which is one of his daily chores).
-You set up a system with Tony that allows him to escape doing the dishes one day if he does his homework for 3 days in a row without any reminders from you.
+You set up a system with Tony that allows him to escape doing the dishes one day if he does his homework for 3 days in a row without any reminders from you help with anxiety and ADHD.
 Tony’s behavior of completing his homework is more likely to occur due to the consequence of avoiding his least favorite chore – dishes.

 Be careful that you don’t confuse negative reinforcement with punishment – remember, with reinforcement we want to increase a behavior!
 Negative reinforcement is often confused with punishment, because it has the word “negative” in it, but punishment is defined as a consequence of behavior that weakens the behavior.
 For example, taking away a child’s favorite toy because she was screaming would be a punishment procedure – you are trying to reduce his or her screaming behavior.
 Punishment always reduces the likelihood of a behavior, and reinforcement always increases it.
 Got it?